Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 ## Installation

-To use the Spike Custom System Programming Language, you need to install the compiler and Debuger.
+To use the Ekips Prime Pro Programming Language, you need to install the compiler and Debuger.
 Follow the instructions below to get started:

-1. Download the latest version of the Spike Custom System Programming Language compiler from the official website or from the [github repository](https://github.com/Spike-Prime-Pro/Spike-Custom-Programming-Language-and-Compiler/releases).
+1. Download the latest version of the Ekips Prime Pro Programming Language compiler from the official website or from the [github repository](https://github.com/Ekips-Prime-Pro/Ekips-Prime-Pro-Language/releases).
 2. Install the compiler on your system by running the installer.
 3. Verify the installation by opening a terminal and running the programm.
 4. If there is any Problem please send a Email to <Iron.ai.dev@gmail.com> for bug fixing.

 ## Syntax

-The Spike Custom System Programming Language has a simple and intuitive syntax that is easy to read and write.
+The Ekips Prime Proe Programming Language has a simple and intuitive syntax that is easy to read and write.
 Here are some key features of the syntax:

 - The functions are the key part of the Programm like `sleep(10)` (`sleep`).
 - The brackets define function uneque variables like `wait(1)` (`()`).